marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 - [ ] Fire extinguishers in place and in date
 - [ ] Lab gloves available
 - [ ] Hand disinfectant available
+- [ ] Paper for wipe-downs available
+- [ ] Spray bottle with 70%IPA or 70%EtOH available
 - [ ] Safety goggles container in place

 ### Clean surfaces